neverRare/butter/doc/idea.md

 ## Control flow label

-This clashes with [type annotation](#type-annotation).
+This clashes with type annotation syntax.
 There should not be dedicated syntax for label anyway, it must be syntactically salted.

 ```butter
 outer: while true {